 Z-axis: up and down

 3 axis CNC routers moving three axis at the same time; the X-axis, the Y-axis, and the Z-axis.
-Cutting along the X-axis moves the router bit from front to back, cutting along the Y-axis moves it from left to right, and cutting across the Z-axis moves it up and down.
-These Machines are used primarily for cutting flat, 2-dimensional parts.
+Cutting along the X-axis moves the router bit from left to right, cutting along the Y-axis moves it from front to back, and cutting across the Z-axis moves it up and down.
+These Machines are used primarily for cutting flat, 2D and 2.5D parts.

 4th Axis CNC router